kubernetes/enhancements/keps/sig-network/20190125-ingress-api-group.md

 > http host header is to equal to the suffix (removing the first
 > label) of the wildcard rule.
 >
-> - The wildcard character `'*'` must appear by itself as a the first
+> - The wildcard character `'*'` must appear by itself as the first
 >   DNS label and matches only a single label.
 > - You cannot have a wildcard label by itself (e.g. `Host == "*"`).